 EPA proposed to place the LSR site on the National Priorities List (NPL) in April 2009 and listed it on the NPL in September 2009.

 The LSR site is being addressed through state and federal actions.

 Although EPA removed 68,000 tons of contaminated sediment from the Little Scioto River, additional contaminated sediment remains.
 The Ohio Department of Health has maintained a 1992 heath advisory against swimming, wading, and eating fish from this stretch of the river.
 The advisory area runs west from the city of Marion, from Holland Road south to State Route 739.

 EPA initiated a Remedial Investigation and Feasibility Study (RI/FS) at the site in July 2009.
 In October 2010, EPA collected fish and mussel tissue samples along with sediment and water samples from the Little Scioto River and its tributaries.
 In April 2011, EPA collected soil and groundwater samples from the former BWC property.
 In February 2012, EPA did some follow-up data collection at the site.
-The results of these sampling events will be compiled into an RI Report, planned for completion in summer 2013.
+The results of these sampling events was compiled into an RI Report which was completed in August 2013.

-EPA will complete a feasibility study (FS) that evaluates potential cleanup alternatives for the LSR site in early 2015 and then issue a proposed cleanup plan for public comment by mid-2015.
+EPA plans to complete a feasibility study (FS) that evaluates potential cleanup alternatives for the LSR site in early 2015 and then issue a proposed cleanup plan for public comment by mid-2015.